 1. Louis C.K.

-Louis Székely, acknowledge by his stage name Louis C.K.
-He’s one of the most effective stand up comedians, writer, actor, and film producer from the US.
+Louis Székely, acknowledged by his stage name Louis C.K.
+He’s one of the most effective stand-up comedians, writers, actors, and film producers in the US.

 For decades, the tall redhead had been busking in comedy clubs around the country, making a living alongside numerous other stand-ups.
 The famous artist we now know as Louis C.K. was revived with fury about the time he called his four-year-old asshole and imagined his wife giving him the “saddest handjob in America.”

 He transitioned from a guy throwing dick jokes and absurdist one-liners to a guy slinging dick jokes and scrupulously honest stories about his life and those closest to him with his 2007 special Shameless.

 Since then, C.K. has set himself the goal of delivering on a massive scale: The self-deprecating social commentator has created a lot of fresh content, virtually every year, and then let it go once it was recorded.

 Here’s an example of Louis’s humor